-There are many stress triggers in even the most zen workspace.
+,thatThere are many stress triggers in even the most Zen workspace.
 From co-workers interrupting your workflow to a detail-oriented boss looking over your shoulders.
 Over time, these stressors compound, and our emotional and physical health become compromised.
 And you can’t afford to get stressed at work!
-It’s time to refocus with these six tips.
+Here are some quick ways to deal with stress at work when you can’t get away from the source of your stress.
+It’s time for you to create a Zen office space.

 6 Zen Office Space Ideas

-- Jewelry.
 Wear a bracelet or beaded bracelet on your wrist.
-When you are stressed by a person or event touch your beads with your fingers and take a deep breath or say a positive word or a positive affirmation as you touch each bead.
+If a person or event is stressing you try to touch your beads with your fingers and take a deep breath or say a positive word or a positive affirmation as you touch each bead.
 This helps stop the stress response and return you to your self.